andyegli/daysave.app/docs/md/daysave_projcet_plan.md

 2.1 Additional Phases (Out Of Scope)

-I leave pase numbers off at this stage as we are not sure yet in what order we are going forward.
+I leave phase numbering off at this stage as we are not sure yet in what order we are moving forward.

  Phase: Deployment to google cloud implemented
  Phese: CI/DI tested and implemented